SAP-archive/yaas_java_jersey_wishlist/SETUP.md

     Take note of the **Identifier** of your project.

-4. Follow the instructions of the [Create an Application](https://devportal.yaas.io/gettingstarted/createanapplication/index.html) guide to create an application for your project and select the required scopes:
+4. Create an client for your project and select the required scopes:

     - **hybris.customer_read**
     - **hybris.customer_create**